actionk/Morpeh.Queries/README.md

 You can also use Unity's Jobs system & Burst to run the calculations in background when executing a query instead of running it on the main thread.
 Use `ScheduleJob` for that.

+Note: you should define MORPEH_BURST in your project in order to be able to use Burst in Morpeh.

 ### .ScheduleJob

 If you want to use Unity's Jobs with Burst, you can create your job and call `ScheduleJob<YourJobType>` to schedule it.
 All the fields (`NativeFilter` & `NativeStash<T>`) will be injected automatically!